thenexthub/Codira/docs/StandardLibraryProgrammersManual.md

 All APIs that aren't part of the stdlib's official public API must include at least one underscored component in their fully qualified names.
 This includes symbols that are technically declared `public` but that aren't considered part of the public stdlib API, as well as `@usableFromInline internal`, plain `internal` and `[file]private` types and members.

 The underscored component need not be the last.
-For example, `Swift.Dictionary._worble()` is a good name for an internal helper method, but so is `Swift._NativeDictionary.worble()` -- the `_NativeDictionary` type already has the underscore.
+For example, `Codira.Dictionary._worble()` is a good name for an internal helper method, but so is `Codira._NativeDictionary.worble()` -- the `_NativeDictionary` type already has the underscore.

 Initializers don't have a handy base name on which we can put the underscore; instead, we put the underscore on the first argument label, adding one if necessary: e.g., `init(_ value: Int)` may become `init(_value: Int)`.
 If the initializer doesn't have any parameters, then we add a dummy parameter of type Void with an underscored label: for example, `UnsafeBufferPointer.init(_empty: ())`.